Jerry Arvin, M.S.

 PED 350: Foundations and Techniques of Coaching

-Professor Arvin teaches in the PLNU Kinesiology, Physical Education and Athletic Training department as well as serving as the head coach for both men’s and women’s track and cross country.
+Professor Arvin teaches in the PLNU Department of Kinesiology and also serves as the head coach for women’s track and cross country.

 During his tenure at Point Loma, Arvin has also led one of the most successful track and field teams on the West Coast.
 He was named GSAC Men's Coach of the Year in 1995, 1998 and 2002 and GSAC Women's Coach of the Year in track and field from 1997 to 2000 and again in 2004, 2005 and 2007.
 He was also selected as NAIA Far West Region Women's Coach of the Year in cross country in 1994, and was selected as one of seven NAIA Regional Coaches of the Year in women's track and field for 1999, 2004, 2005, 2007and 2008.